 Directions

 I start by making the pastry.
 I combine the flour, baking powder, and salt in a food processor and pulse to mix.
 I add the butter and process until the mixture resembles small peas.
 Then I add the milk and pulse again until the dough forms a ball.
+I roll the dough out on a floured surface into a rectangle about ¼ inch thick.

 I peel and chop the apples into small pieces.
 I melt the butter with the cinnamon and brown sugar, then spread this mixture over the rolled-out dough before adding the chopped apples.
+I roll the dough into a log and slice it into pieces about 1 ½ inches thick.
+I place the slices into a greased baking dish.

-To make the sauce, I combine the brown sugar, water, butter, cinnamon, and nutmeg in a saucepan and cook on low for about 10 minutes until thickened.
+I preheat the oven to 375°F. To make the sauce, I combine the brown sugar, water, butter, cinnamon, and nutmeg in a saucepan and cook on low for about 10 minutes until thickened.
+I pour the sauce over the rollups and bake them for 35–40 minutes.

 Storage/Reheating

 I store leftovers in an airtight container in the refrigerator for up to 3 days.
+I reheat individual portions in the oven or microwave until warm.
+I freeze baked rollups wrapped tightly, thaw them overnight, and warm them before serving.

 FAQs